-[And the minister that delivers the cup may say:] The blood of our Lord Jesus Christ, which was shed for thee, preserve thy soul and body unto everlasting life.
+[And the minister that delivers the cup may say:]

+The blood of our Lord Jesus Christ, which was shed for thee, preserve thy soul and body unto everlasting life.
 Drink this in remembrance that Christ's blood was shed for thee, and be thankful.

-[If the consecrated bread or wine shall be all spent before all have communicated, the elder may conse-crate more, by repeating the prayer of consecration.
+[If the consecrated bread or wine shall be all spent before all have communicated, the elder may consecrate more, by repeating the prayer of consecration.
+When all have communed the minister shall return with this blessing:]

 When all have communed the minister shall return to the Lord's table and place upon it what remaineth of the consecrated elements, covering the same with a fair linen cloth.

-Here the elder may offer extempore prayer, concluding with this blessing:]
+Here the elder may offer extemporary prayer, concluding